5 Sleep Foundations Every Pediatric OT Should Know

 4. Address Breathing and Posture

+Evidence supports that common interventions in the scope of occupational therapy can be incredibly important for those with sleep apnea (even while waiting for sleep studies).
 Subtle airway or posture issues can fragment sleep without obvious signs.
 In your sessions, you can:

 - Screen for oral motor or core stability concerns